ricardosantosfc/personal-website/README.md

 ![Angular](https://img.shields.io/badge/Angular-DD0031?style=flat&logo=angular&logoColor=white)

 My personal website, built with Angular.

-## Overview

-The website consists of a single-page static site with two routes.
+It consist of a single-page static site with two routes.

 Despite already being familiar with Angular, I still tried to challenge myself by not using any external library whatsover, just vanilla Angular and Typescript.
 I also tried to keep the components modifiable and extensible so they can be easily updated with more content in the future.